Getting started

 sudo snap install terraform --classic

-4. Deploy the Charmed Chaos Engineering platform
+4. Deploy the Canonical Chaos Engineering platform

 On the host machine create a new directory called terraform: